Spielberg Raves Over Anderson’s ‘One Battle After Another’ as Pynchon’s ‘Vineland’ Is About to Hit The Screens

 Share your love

-Spielberg’s reaction wasn’t polite or professional tip-of-the-hat that occasionally filmmakers exchange sometimes.
-But his reaction for the upcoming film, One Battle After Another was full-blown admiration.
-“What an insane movie, oh my God,” he said, while stressing that the first hour had more raw momentum than anything Anderson had ever made.
-To him, this film sits in the rare company of Kubrick’s ‘Dr. Strangelove.’
-Which, by the way, is not just in its absurdist bite, but in its ability to reflect today’s political and cultural chaos with humor sharp enough to sting everyone.
-His point was very simple, and states how the movie makes you laugh, but only because the alternative is screaming your lungs out.
+However, Spielberg’s reaction was not the tip-of-the-hat kind of polite and professional acknowledgment that sometimes filmmakers share sometimes.
+But his reaction for the upcoming film, One Battle After Another, was pure admiration.
+“What an insane movie, oh my God,” he said, while pointing out that the first hour had more raw energy than anything Anderson ever made.
+To him, this film shares the very select company of Kubrick’s “Dr. Strangelove.”
+Which, by the way, is not only for its comic bite, but for its power to mirror the present political and cultural turmoil with a wit keen enough to sting everyone.
+His take was extremely simple, and sums up how the movie makes you laugh, but only because the alternative is screaming your lungs out.

 Anderson Strips Vineland to Its Core, Letting a Stellar Cast Carry the Emotional Weight